 Viewing Braynard's glibness in the wake of seeing the harm he had a part in creating can be enraging.
 But when I shared that with Furie, he had a different take.
 "I actually was a little delighted by that because he looked kind of like Lex Luthor, and I feel like Pepe is the real superhero of the film," the artist said.
 "You need a Lex Luthor in there just to add a little dynamic to the story.
 And I thought it was good to have somebody on that side be able to explain their point of view and uh, you know, I just took it in stride."

 One question "Feels Good Man" doesn't quite answer is simultaneously the simplest and the most bewildering: Why Pepe?
-What is it this small cartoon that popped up on Furie's MySpace page that made him the perfect mascot for both innocence and rancor.
+What is it about this small cartoon that popped up on Furie's MySpace page that made him the perfect mascot for both innocence and rancor?